Launching an Oregon Startup

 Startups require funding for a number of reasons.
 Startups often need capital to cover their initial expenses until they become profitable, and they need money again to expand, grow, build inventory, and even get through slow seasons.

 When planning your business in Oregon, you should determine what types of business funding options your company will need and when.
 You need to be completely aware of startup costs and your financials and financial projections before seeking outside funding.
-Knowing exactly what you need and when is the best way to choose the right kind of funding.

 The most common types of business funding are: